 You are met upon arrival in Entebbe and transferred to your hotel.
 Entebbe is a pleasant and convenient city in which to start our journey.
 We meet this evening for dinner and orientation.
-Overnight in Entebbe.

-Day 7: Kibale
+Day 7: To Kibale

 Today we have a long drive to the mountainous tea plantation area of Kibale.
 As the elevation increases, the scenery becomes ever more spectacular.
 Pass by the many tea plantations, small rural towns and several crater lakes.
-Overnight in Kibale.

-Day 8: Chimp Trekking and Swamp Walk
+Day 8: Chimp Trekking

 In the morning, we set out to enjoy one of our great ape encounters.
-We hike in Kibale National Park and have a rare opportunity to see chimpanzees in the wild — truly a special experience.
+We hike in Kibale National Park and have a rare opportunity to see chimpanzees in the wild - a truly a special experience.

 Day 9: To Queen Elizabeth National Park

-Day 10: Ishasha
+Day 10: To Ishasha

 We depart for Ishasha in the southern part of Queen Elizabeth National Park.
 Ishasha is known as the region where you can find the rare tree-climbing lions.
 Our drives are in the park so we can enjoy wildlife viewing while traveling to our next destination.
-Overnight in Ishasha - luxury tents on the banks of a river.

-Day 12: Bwindi Impenetrable Forest — Pygmies
+Day 12: To Bwindi Impenetrable Forest

-Day 13: Gorilla Trekking
+Day 13: Gorilla Trekking - Bwindi

-Today is easily one of the highlights of the entire journey as we trek up the side of the mountain to spend time with one of the resident gorilla families who make Bwindi forest their home.
+Today is easily one of the highlights of the entire journey as we trek up the side of the mountain to spend time with one of the resident gorilla families who make Bwindi Forest their home.
 The reward is great, but there are certainly some challenges along the way.

 Day 14: Bwindi Impenetrable Forest

-Day 15: Bwindi to Rwanda
+Day 15: To Rwanda

-Day 16: Gorilla Trekking in Rwanda
+Day 16: Golden Monkeys Trekking (or optional Gorilla Trekking in Volcanoes National Park)

 Day 17: Kigali

-Day 18: Kigali
+Day 18: Depart Kigali